 Hence, it is common for email services to show setup instruction with quotes in the examples, but you should not include those quotes in the actual DNS record.

 The SPF standard states that the SPF record must begin with

 v=spf1, so if your record starts with

 "v=spf1 (note the quote) it will not be recognized.

-Unfortunately, some DNS providers require you to add the quotes when pasting, and some don't.
-This leads to confusion, the most common advice we give: try to paste without the quotes and if that is not accepted, add the quotes.
+To make matters worse, some DNS service providers require you to add the quotes when pasting, and some don't.
+This leads to confusion.

-An SPF record is constructed with one or more mechanisms to identify which senders are allowed to use your domain to send email.
-If you want to learn exactly how an SPF record is constructed, we recommend reading our SPF article in our knowledge base, or consult RFC7208.
+An SPF record is constructed with one or more mechanisms to identify which email services are allowed to send email on behalf of the domain.
+If you want to learn exactly how an SPF record is constructed, we recommend reading our SPF article in our knowledge base, or consult rfc7208.